indico/indico/docs/source/installation/translations.rst

 and:

 - :ref:`launch Indico <run-dev>`, or
-- :ref:`compile and deploy your own version of Indico <compilation>`, if you wish to deploy the translation in a production version.
+- :ref:`build <building>` and :ref:`deploy your own version of Indico <install-prod>`, if you wish to deploy the translation in a production version.

 The language should now show up as an option in the top right corner.